 This was his first time over.
 We aren’t dating, but hanging out and into each other.

 Is this too much?
 Maybe a bit weird?- Source– Facebook Group

-A hobosexual can be male or female and target anyone who fits the perfect life or a life that they want in the present.
+A hobosexual can be male or female and target anyone who fits the perfect life or life they want.

-- Person A has no place to live or where they live is not ideal based on their needs or society’s.
+- Person A has no place to live, or where they live is not ideal based on their needs or society.

 - Person B has a nice place that is functional and one that Person A could see themselves living in.

-- Neither Person A or Person B are in a relationship
+- Neither Person A nor Person B is in a relationship.

 n. pl. ho·boes or ho·bos1.
 One who wanders from place to place without a permanent home or a means of livelihood.2.
 A migrant worker.3. also hobo bag A large, crescent-shaped handbag with a single shoulder strap and usually a zippered top.